akarimp/Oceanlyz/README.rst

 Required Programing Language
 ----------------------------

-This toolbox can be run by using MATLAB (https://www.mathworks.com) or GNU Octave (https://www.gnu.org/software/octave).
+This toolbox can be run by using MATLAB (https://www.mathworks.com), GNU Octave (https://www.gnu.org/software/octave), or Python (https://www.python.org).

 Required Package for MATLAB